dipen-yadav/Cross-Lingual-NER-Hindi-Nepali/README.md

 ## Installation

-To set up the environment, ensure that Python 3.8 or later is installed.
+To set up the environment, install Python 3.8 or later.
 The required packages can be installed by executing:

 ```bash
 pip install -r requirements.txt